Written By Don Archer Connect with him on Facebook

 He’s required to pay you during the training process, knowing full well that there’s no guarantee you’ll work out.
 And just your being there is an opportunity cost.
 Meaning he’s invested resources and time in you that he’s not investing in someone else.
 So if you don’t work out, he’ll be required to start the hiring process all over again.
 So while you’re working on that introspection, ask yourself what you can do to alleviate the boss’s apprehensions when making a hiring decision.

 Here are a few pointers

 - Be realistic and not over-the-top.
 Many times I’ll have an applicant walk in the door and say, “I’ve wanted to be a tow truck driver all my life.”
-And each time I’ve hired that person, they were gone in less than 3 months.
-Youth and exuberance are great but only if they can be corralled and focused.
+And each time I’ve hired that person, they were gone in less than three months.
+Youth and exuberance are great, but only if they can be corralled and focused.

 - Be flexible.
 Part of understanding what the hiring manager is looking for is knowing how the business works.
 Towing is a needs-based business which means there will be times when you’re not scheduled that you’ll be needed.
 If you can work just about any time, there’s a higher chance of getting the job.
 But if you say, “I can only work 14 hours per month, and it’s got to be cash because I’ll lose my disability.”
 You’re probably not going to get the job.

 - Be trainable.
 There’s a fine line you must adhere to here.
 If, when you apply, you’re lacking confidence, you’ll most likely be smiled at and waved on.
 But if you assume that you know everything, the hiring manager may, himself, assume that you’re untrainable.
 One of the biggest and most avoidable expenses towing companies have is damages.
 Most damages are caused by inexperienced operators who thought they knew the correct way to do something but caused damage because they didn’t listen while being trained.